You try and try to ignore.

 Basse Stittgen, Blood Record | NGV Triennial, 2023-2024

-Followed by university exchange from March to August which had me living and studying in Saga, Japan, for a very humid spring semester.
+Summer elective completed, I was crossing the equator the following month for a university exchange from March to August which had me living and studying in Saga, Japan, for a very humid spring semester.

 Culture shock hit hard, but I find myself missing my temporary home in Honjo-Machi, it was peaceful.